Get to Know Georgie, a Chicken Farmer from Delaware

 While working at Mountaire starting out brand new growers, Georgie thought having her own poultry houses would be a way to help pay for her children to further their education and give her more time closer to home.
 Over the past 25 years, Georgie feels that she has been blessed with many opportunities because of getting in the poultry business.

 Georgie has received awards for environmental stewardship from the conservation district and the Governors’ Conservation award.
-In 2017, Georgie was chosen as the first Nuffield International Farming Scholar from the United States.
-The Nuffield Farming Scholarship gave her the opportunity to travel to eight countries exploring new technologies that could be beneficial to the sustainability of the poultry industry.
+In 2017, Georgie was chosen as the first Nuffield International Farming Scholar from the U.S. The Nuffield Farming Scholarship gave her the opportunity to travel to 8 countries exploring new technologies that could be beneficial to the sustainability of the poultry industry.

 How do you practice environmental stability on your farm?